Mmaazzz/Mmaazzz/README.md

 - 👋 Hi, I’m @Mmaazzz
-- 👀 I’m interested in ui/ux design
+- 👀 I’m a ui/ux designer
-- 🌱 I’m currently learning web development
+- 🌱 I’m a web developer
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me mazen.90469@cs.mti.edu.eg